linomp/linomp/README.md

 Some facts about me and why I program:

-- I started in Computational Mechanics, totally focused on Matlab.
+- I started in Computational Mechanics, amazed by Matlab.

 - Then I learned OOP making 2D games with Processing (subset of Java).